 Hummingbird High: the quintessential blueberry muffin, elevated with an ethereally light, airy and perfectly cakey texture for a true muffin masterpiece

-Reading through the post, it’s clear how much time and effort Michelle put into developing this recipe–and it’s paid off in a masterpiece of a muffin.
-Although it calls for many particular steps (creaming the butter thoroughly, crushing the blueberries, resting the batter, baking the muffins in every other cavity and filling the remaining cavities with water, etc.), if you follow each step, you’ll be rewarded with the most dramatic, sugar-crusted muffin tops.
+Reading through the post, it’s clear how much time and effort Michelle put into developing this blueberry muffin recipe–and it’s paid off in a masterpiece of a muffin.
+Although it calls for many particular steps, if you follow each step, you’ll be rewarded with the most dramatic, sugar-crusted muffin tops.
 Warm out of the oven, they’re airy, crisp and ethereally light.
-They’re adapted from the Jordan Marsh recipe but with added almond flour and somehow the quintessential blueberry muffin flavor is still there, but the texture is elevated to next-level lightness.
-These also keep the gorgeous crunchy sugar top even into the second day (but please warm them up before eating to get back that ethereally light texture).
+They’re adapted from the Jordan Marsh recipe but with added almond flour.
+Somehow the quintessential blueberry muffin flavor is still there, but the texture is elevated to next-level lightness.
+These also keep the gorgeous crunchy sugar top even into the second day!

 Tasters were wowed by the impressive muffin top, flavor and texture.
 “This is what I came for in a blueberry muffin bake off.
 The flaky sugary crunch, nice blueberry flavor, so tender!”
 Even though it was delicate and fell apart, tasters thought it was “too good to care.”
 “The crunchy top was the best, contrasted with a soft, pillowy, airy and cakey interior,” said one taster.
 “We’re all here for the muffin top and this does not disappoint.
 Buttery, very moist, nice mouthfeel.“

-The only thing keeping this from being my future go-to muffin is the level of effort (you also have to cool them completely in the tin before removing, and trying to extricate these oversized muffin tops without decapitating any of them was the single most stressful part of the bake off).
-In the future, I might honestly sacrifice the huge muffin tops for more manageably sized muffins that would be easier to remove from the pan–I’m pretty confident they’ll still be amazing.
+The only thing keeping this from being my future go-to muffin is the level of effort.
+In the future, I might honestly sacrifice the huge muffin tops for more manageably sized muffins that would be easier to remove from the pan–I’m confident they’ll still be amazing.
 (Excitingly, Michelle also has a recipe for the small batch (just 4 muffins!) version here!)